Is Worker's Comp Insurance Required By Law?

 Review on change and prepare for audits

-Treat workforce changes as triggers to review your coverage.
-Keep payroll records, worker classifications, and coverage documents organized for audits:
+Use workforce changes as a reason to review your coverage.
+Keep payroll records, worker classifications and coverage documents organized for audits:

 • Records showing when coverage was active and who was covered